Site icon E-Tech Components

 Heat Shrink vs Cold Shrink: These are the two most popular methods used for Cable Connecting, Jointing, Tubing, Sleeving and Terminating as well as for other applications in various industries.
 Each method has its benefits and limitations.
 Thus, before making a decision on which to use, it is essential to consider all factors.
 These include costs, performance, installation requirements, safety considerations, environmental implications and more.
 This article explains the differences between cold-shrink and heat-shrink so you can choose the optimal solution for your project.

-Understanding what is Cold Shrink Technology
+Understanding what Cold Shrink Technology is

 Cold Shrink Technology uses specially engineered elastomeric materials capable of expansion followed by natural retraction.
 It involves placing a pre-expanded tube/ sleeve with a supporting liner, over a connector or joint and releasing the liners.
 The joint, then, contracts and conforms tightly to the cable without the need for external heat.